-Looking ahead, the continued implementation of the Budget Strategy and financial resilience for the Housing Revenue Account is a focus for the authority.
-Funding continues to be a major influence for the authority and there is a risk that local government finances may reduce further in upcoming years; the authority awaits progress of the Fairer Funding Review and Business Rate Retention Scheme review.
-Through the Council Plan the authority aims to achieve the corporate priorities whilst continuing to deliver day to day services for residents, businesses and visitors.
+Looking ahead, financial stability and financial resilience for the General Fund and the Housing Revenue Account remains a focus for the authority.
+Funding continues to be a major influence for the authority and there is a risk that local government finances may reduce further in upcoming years.
+The major projects, in particular Town Deal and Future High Streets Fund, will ensure the effective delivery and development of key aspects of the Council Plan.
+The authority aims to deliver the priorities within the Council Plan whilst continuing to deliver the day to day services for residents, businesses and visitors.